dmaivel/sharedgl/README.md

 # Limitations / Issues
 - Server can only handle a single client at a time
-- Missing many GL functions
-- Vsync does not work
+- Vsync hasnt been implemented
 - Resizing is not handled
-- Windows guests rendering is janky and prone to crashing
 - Inaccurate FPS in overlay (to-do: move timings from server to client)
 - GLFW cant request OpenGL profiles